cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

        ``{"appId":"MyApp2", "programType":"service", "programId":"MyService",``
        ``"error":"Program not found", "statusCode":404}]``
    * - Description
-     - Attempt to get the status of the Flow *MyFlow* in the Application *MyApp* and of the Service *MyService* in the Application *MyApp2* in the namespace *default*
+     - Attempt to get the status of the flow *MyFlow* in the Application *MyApp* and of the Service *MyService* in the Application *MyApp2* in the namespace *default*

 When starting an program, you can optionally specify runtime arguments as a JSON map in the request body::